 Does Dry Needling Hurt?

-The needles used to penetrate your muscles are eight times thinner than needles typically used at hospitals and doctors’ appointments for injections or blood samples, so many of our St. Peters, MO patients don’t even feel them until they get deeper into the muscle.
-You may feel some mild irritation when the twitch response is induced, but it is incredibly brief and shows that the desired effect is already taking hold.
-Some patients report some dull aches in the area for up to a couple days, but after that, you should start feeling better, if you haven’t already.
+The needles used in dry needling are eight times thinner than needles used for shots and vaccines, so many of our St. Peters, MO patients don’t even feel them at first. some patients report light discomfort when the twitch response is induced, but it lasts for less than two seconds and is a signal that dry needling is working.
+You may feel some dull aches in the area for the first day or two, but after that, you should start feeling the beneficial effects, if not earlier.

 Is Dry Needling Safe?

-When it’s done by qualified physical therapists, there is nothing to worry about. team in St. Peters, MO is made up of knowledgeable professionals with a thorough understanding of the anatomy of the musculoskeletal system.
+When it’s conducted by qualified physical therapists, yes. team in St. Peters, MO is made up of knowledgeable professionals with a deep understanding of the anatomy of the musculoskeletal system.

 Is Dry Needling Really Effective?